Visiting the Opera House in Paris: Palais Garnier

 The auditorium has all the red velvet and gold leaf you might expect to see at an opera house, but its ceiling holds a unique surprise.

-I took a self-guided tour, which didn’t include access to the auditorium itself, but we could see all of it through the boxes on the second level.
+If you take a self-guided tour, you won’t be able to access the auditorium itself, but you can see it through the boxes on the second level.

 When you look up you’ll see the massive chandelier and the painted ceiling.